malafier/advanced-calculator/README.md

 - Division
 - Exponentiation *

-\* when it comes to non-integer numbers oeration can be only performed on number without imaginary part.
+\* when it comes to non-integer numbers operation can be only performed on number without imaginary part.

 ## Additional information
 Numbers are limited to width of 20 (input box width).